Wondering how Scary Test Track is and whether or not it’s a good ride for your crew? This quick guide will tell you everything you need to know.

 Test Track does not have anything that would be considered a drop.
 Since the ride is based on testing an actual vehicle, these roads tests do not include dropping the car.
 But you will go through many different maneuvers that you won’t find anywhere else.

 All of these are about what you’d expect based on this brief explanation.
-There’s nothing too crazy that will through you for a loop (literally).
+There’s nothing too crazy that will throw you for a loop (literally).
 The sim car may be set on a steel coaster track, but it sticks to pretty basic driving patterns that you’d find in the car you drive on a daily basis.

 The ride vehicle itself is called a “sim car” and seats up to six people in two rows (three per row).
 It’s designed like a blue sports car with an open top so you can feel all the elements of the experience.